History, Civics, Social Studies, Geography

 Homework is assigned each week.
 Current events and semester projects are also required.
 Please bring completed homework, pencils, colored pencils and a pen to class each week.

-*An atlas is required for this class, as well as a workbook that can be purchased at the open house.
+*An atlas is required for this class, as well as a workbook that can be purchased at HERO.

 United States Geography -Instructor: Mrs. Westrup - Grades 7-9